seank0h/Seung-ee-Kkaebi/README.md

 2. Inside the scenes folder is a Unity scene called MainMenuVR, double click to open up the scene in Unity.

 3. Connect your Oculus Quest 2 to your PC and then turn on Oculus Link.
+(You need to set hand-tracking available in Quest 2 settings)

-4. Back to Unity, and on the MainMenuVR scene and press the play button in the Unity Editor.
+4. Back to Unity, turn on the MainMenuVR scene and then press the play button in the Unity Editor.

 5. Use your hands navigate the VR menu, and then input the same SIGGRAPH serial number with the reviwer you want to play with.

+6. Enjoy!

+### Handling with Errors